LeoYunTao/IDAssignment2/README.md

 - Time appearing in ISO format instead of minutes and seconds only
 - Google chrome display certain elements with the wrong css e.g(wrong width)
 - Button-primay color sometimes revert back to its original color
+- Small change of getting stuck in the loading page when pressed the play now button

 -----------------------